namebasehq/gitbook-learning-center/starting-from-zero/how-to-add-DNS-records.md

 ![](../.gitbook/assets/txt-records.png?raw=true)

 ## Off-Chain Records
+To add Off-Chain records you must have at least 1 ns records pointing to `44.231.6.183`
 ### Common Records

 Adding A, AAAA, CNAME, and ALIAS records to the TLD is quite easy.
 The below image shows the format in case you get stuck.